 UNIBODY BY A TRUCK MAKER: It is no breaking news that traditional passenger “Cars” [other than sport cars] continue to slip from the American stream of purchasing consciousness, requiring substantial profit chewing discounts to foist on the vehicle buying public.
-What is novel is Ford Motor Company’s response to consumer zero compromise lifestyle wants and shareholder P&L statement red ink demands.
-This year the Dearborn Michigan based car and truck maker has rather scandalously pared it’s car offerings down to one in the U.S.: the Mustang sport coupe…well two if you count the 2-seat LeMans styled GT hyper sport car.
+Rather novel then is Ford Motor Company’s latest response to consumer zero compromise lifestyle wants and shareholder P&L statement red ink demands.
+This year the Dearborn, Michigan based car and truck maker has rather scandalously pared it’s car offerings down to one in the U.S.: the Mustang sport coupe…well two if you count the 2-seat LeMans styled GT hyper sport car.

 Not conceding the void in the entry vehicle segment the Blue Oval this year offers as close to fuel efficient compromise passenger and utility hauling as it gets.
 A trademarked heritage car name, from the distant past has been applied to a compact uni-body pickup truck.
 Car makers Honda with their Ridgeline and more recently Hyundai with Santa Cruz, who were earlier to the punch with their unibody pickups, prefer theirs are not referred to as trucks.
 The head honchos in Dearborn, though, have no qualms with their all -new entry level zero compromise people and light work duty 2022 Ford Maverick being called a truck (truckcar).

 * * * * * * * * * * * *

 WHAT: 2022 Ford Maverick XLT 2.5L HEV Hybrid At 16.5 feet in length, one foot shorter than the smallest body on frame T6 Ranger, this new unitized body pickup truck sits on the global C2 platform shared Bronco Sport and Ford Escape compact crossover SUVs (employing the latter’s powertrain).